mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Bus Characteristics
 -------------------
-Voltage magnitude (V) is held constant.
-Real (P) power is held constant.
+Voltage magnitude (:math:`V`) is held constant.
+Real (:math:`P`) power is held constant.
 This applies to generators, load, and shunt devices.
 Reactive (Q) load is held constant for this bus type.

-Reactive (Q) shunt is variable.
+Reactive (:math:`Q`) shunt is variable.
 The amount of shunt reactance added by the program can vary from 0 to ``Qshunt``, depending upon the amount needed to maintain desired bus voltage.

-Reactive (Q) generation is variable.
+Reactive (:math:`Q`) generation is variable.

 Reactive constraints are allowed for this bus type.
 These quantities are entered in the ``Q MAX`` and ``Q MIN`` fields.
 If reactive constraints are imposed, “unscheduled reactive” may be added by the program to hold the bus voltage.